 A handful of papers have suggested that vitamin C may help treat inflammation and symptoms associated with COVID-19.
-At least one clinical trial testing this is underway, but it will not finish until September 2020.
+At least

 For now, the research supporting the use of vitamin C for COVID-19 has looked at conditions such as acute respiratory distress syndrome and the need for mechanical ventilation due to severe cases of COVD-19.
 It has not looked specifically at people with COVID-19.

 A 2020 meta-analysis of nine existing clinical trials compared a group of people who received an IV infusion with a group of controls.
-The researchers found that, on average, vitamin C shortened the length of mechanical ventilation by 14%.
-The effect varied from study to study, though, and it was larger when members of the control group needed longer periods of ventilation.
+The researchers found that, on average, vitamin C shortened the length of mechanical ventilation by

 A 2019 meta-analysis found that vitamin C infusions could shorten the length of intensive care unit stays by 7.8% and the need for mechanical ventilation by 18.2%.
 The study looked at a wide range of medical conditions, but not at COVID-19.